- Home

 8. Do I feel excited about the idea of dating?

-Does the idea of dating give you butterflies, or does it fill you with dread?
-If you’d love to have someone to share your life with but the idea of dating feels negative, it’s best to try and work out why.
+Does the idea of dating give you butterflies, or fill you with dread?
+If you’d love to have someone to share your life with, but the idea of dating feels negative, it’s best to try to work out why.

 If you think it’s just nerves, there are ways around this.
-Online dating, for example, allows you to have those first few exploratory conversations before deciding whether you want to meet up in person.
-Many people find it much easier to let someone down gently online than they do in person.
+Online dating, for example, allows you to have those first exploratory conversations before deciding whether you’d like to meet up in person.
+Many people find it much easier to let someone down gently online than in person.

 Try to be honest with yourself about any other reasons you might be cringing at the idea of getting romantic with someone new.
 Is it due to confidence?
 Are you still mourning the loss of a loved one?
 Do you not really have the time to give to dating?
 Are you worried about the idea of being intimate with someone for the first time in a while?

-Exploring what it is that’s making the idea of dating feel uncomfortable or awkward can help you take steps towards resolving it.
-If you’re really not sure why you’re feeling the way that you do, it can help to talk things over with a friend or write things down in a journal.
+Exploring what makes the idea of dating feel uncomfortable or awkward can help you take steps towards resolving it.
+If you’re really not sure why you’re feeling the way you do, it can help to talk things over with a friend or write things down in a journal.

 Many times, people are held back from dating because of fear, which is perfectly normal.
 If you’re scared about the idea of opening yourself up to love and feeling vulnerable, try to tread carefully and be kind to yourself.